anindya2906/Udacity-DRLND-Navigation/README.md

 ```sh
 jupyter notebook
 ```
-Once the jupyter notebook is started open your browser and go to http://localhost:8888/ and click on the Navigation.ipynb file to open the notebook.
+Once the jupyter notebook server is started open your browser and go to http://localhost:8888/ and click on the **Navigation.ipynb** file to open the notebook.
+Once the Notebook is open click on **Kernel > Change Kernel > drlnd** menu to change the kernel.

 Run all the cells in order to train a DQN-Agent from scratch and test it.
 Once training is completed successfully the model checkpoint will be stored as **model.pt** at the root of the project folder.